Three-dimensional chess: In fiction

 As well as in Star Trek, multi-dimensional chess games are featured in various fictional works, usually in a futuristic or science fiction setting.
-Examples include Nova, Blake's 7, UFO, Starman Jones, Unreal 2, the Legion of Super-Heroes franchise, Doctor Who, The Big Bang Theory, and The Lego Movie.
+Examples include Pebble in the Sky by Isaac Asimov, Legend of the Galactic Heroes, Nova, Blake's 7, UFO, Starman Jones, Unreal 2, the Legion of Super-Heroes franchise, Doctor Who, The Big Bang Theory, and The Lego Movie.
 The concept is parodied in Futurama as "tridimensional Scrabble".